Bonsai Tree Soil Mix: Best DIY Recipe for Healthy Roots

 • Add pine bark or fine compost to the mix.

-Outdoor Bonsai Trees (e.g., Juniper, Maple)
+Outdoor Bonsai Tree Soil Mix (e.g., Juniper, Maple)

 • Needs superior drainage to survive rain, wind, and squirrel mischief.